masonville17/incognit0_ziomek/README.md

 # incognit0_ziomek

-### Cloud-Based Android Development and Governments Access-Control Circumvention (for tiktok)
-Dockerized Android Emulation Over-VNC and with Split-Tunneled VPN Support
+## Dockerized Android Emulation Over-VNC and with Split-Tunneled VPN Support for Android Development or Accessing/Testing Apps Not Available in All Regions

 **ziomek translates directly to *compatriot* in Polish**